gavinlyonsrepo/ST7735_TFT_RPI/README.md

 3. USER OPTION 3 PCB_TYPE
 4. USER OPTION 4 SPI SPEED

-**SPI TYPE / GPIO**
+**USER OPTION 1 SPI TYPE / GPIO**

 This library supports both Hardware SPI and software SPI.
-The parameters set for TFTSetupGPIO define which is used, by default its Hardware. to switch between the two: set SCLK SDIN and CS to -1 for Hardware SPI set thtme ot GPIO numbers for SW SPI
+The parameters set for TFTSetupGPIO define which is used, by default its Hardware. to switch between the two: set SCLK, SDIN and CS to -1 for Hardware SPI set them to GPIO numbers for SW SPI.

-**Screen size  + Offsets**
+**USER OPTION 2 Screen size  + Offsets**

 In the main.cpp file, in USER OPTION 2 .
 User can adjust screen pixel height, screen pixel width and x & y screen offsets.